hdShang/arxiv-daily/docs/cs-RO/2025-10-23/papers/251020818v1-vamos-a-hierarchical-vision-language-action-model-for-capability-mod.md

 ---
 layout: default
-title: VAMOS: A Hierarchical Vision-Language-Action Model for Capability-Modulated and Steerable Navigation
+title: "VAMOS: A Hierarchical Vision-Language-Action Model for Capability-Modulated and Steerable Navigation"
 ---

 # VAMOS: A Hierarchical Vision-Language-Action Model for Capability-Modulated and Steerable Navigation